jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 PowerShell has been available for Windows since 2006 and is a vital tool in the hands of software developers and sysadmins alike.
 In August 2016, Microsoft introduced PowerShell for Linux, macOS, and Windows as an [open-source project on GitHub](https://github.com/PowerShell/PowerShell).
 Microsoft works closely with the community to refine and expand the product and to make sure that it works equally well on any operating system and with a variety of Linux distros.
 For more information about where to get it, the many learning resources that are available, and how to contribute, see the [official announcement](https://blogs.msdn.microsoft.com/powershell/2016/08/18/powershell-on-linux-and-open-source-2/) in the Windows PowerShell blog.

-PowerShell is both a command/terminal environment and a scripting tool.
+PowerShell is both a command-line environment and a scripting tool.
 One of the more remarkable aspects of its architecture is that PowerShell commands are object-based.
-You use commands to manipulate the properties and methods on objects to achieve the result you want.
+You use commands to manipulate properties and methods on objects to achieve the result you want.
 Once you learn about the numerous objects available, formulating commands is a straightforward process that is not unlike manipulating objects in code.

-In this lab, you will install PowerShell on the macOS or Linux and perform a few exercises to familiarize yourself with PowerShell and learn about a few of the many things it can do.
+In this lab, you will install PowerShell on the macOS or Linux and perform some exercises to familiarize yourself with PowerShell and learn about just a few of the many things it can do.
 Along the way, you will experience the "Zen of PowerShell" and build a foundation for further learning.

 <a name="Objectives"></a>
 ### Objectives ###